legobuff/workshop-pe/exercises/part02-ucp-service-kubernetes.md

 ## Conclusion

 UCP allows you the comfort of creating any kind of KUBERNETES orchestration object by simply logging into the Web UI.
-If prefered you can use the Client Bundle in combintation with kubectl to manage your cluster as well, without restrictions.
+If preferred you can use the Client Bundle in combination with kubectl to manage your cluster as well, without restrictions.

 Further reading: